-In 2019, SFL met the target by ensuring all customers' feedback or complaints (if any) received via any delivery channel have been acknowledged and resolved promptly as per SFL's feedback / complaints handling process.
+In 2020, SFL met the target by ensuring all customers' feedback or complaints received via any delivery channel have been acknowledged and resolved promptly as per SFL's Feedback and Complaints Handling Process.
 We have also achieved our target of ensuring that all call back requests received via the tablets at our customer centres are addressed in a timely manner.
 SFL aims to continue to maintain this performance in the following year.
 By addressing the issues in a timely manner, we aim to maintain our Company's brand reputation and to improve on existing processes to meet our clients' needs more efficiently.